Edarbi, tablets 40 mg 28 pcs

 Overdose

-Edarbi has been used in adults in doses up to 320 mg/day for 7 days and is well tolerated.
+Experience with the use of Edarbi in adults in doses up to 320 mg/day for 7 days shows that the drug is well tolerated.

-Treatment: with a marked decrease in BP, put the patient in the supine position, elevate the legs, conduct measures to increase circulating blood volume (RBC); symptomatic therapy.
+Treatment: with a pronounced decrease in blood pressure, place the patient in a “lying” position, raise his legs, take measures to increase the volume of circulating blood (CBV); symptomatic therapy.

-Asilsartan is not excreted from systemic blood flow by dialysis.
+Azilsartan is not removed from the systemic circulation by dialysis.

 ---|---|